 The World Health Organization (WHO) created the HEARTS technical package to promote a consistent, proven treatment methodology for hypertensive patients.
 Countries are choosing and adapting the appropriate protocol from HEARTS for their local context.
 Numerous factors must align to develop and launch effective hypertension control programs, so we are working with countries to help make this happen.

 In January 2018, the state of Punjab in India became our first program partner to implement HEARTS in the public sector, enabling all adult patients to get blood pressure screenings and doctors to be trained on an easy-to-follow treatment algorithm.
 Since then, RTSL-supported programs have been launched in 21 countries, enrolling more than three million people in hypertension.

 RTSL is supporting the development of data monitoring systems to improve the efficacy of hypertension treatment projects.
 For example, in collaboration with partners, we developed Simple, a user-friendly mobile application that allows healthcare workers to record blood pressure results, blood sugar levels and prescribed medications at every patient visit, using a web-based dashboard that officials and health system managers can monitor to assess hypertension control across facilities and regions.
-We also are working with WHO and the University of Oslo to develop a new module of District Health Information System 2 (DHIS2)—a free, open-source health management data platform—for hypertension and diabetes.
+We supported the Nigeria HISP team for the Nigeria Federal Ministry of Health, University of Oslo, WHO Nigeria, and the World Health Organization to develop a new hypertension control package for the District Health Information System 2 (DHIS2)—a free, open-source health management data platform.